-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

 The Earnings

-I also anticipate a stronger than expected report on both revenue and earnings for Q1, and possible guidance increases for the remainder of the year.
-There are several major factors that should should support this "prediction", although much of it is based on anecdotal evidence and is tied to COVID-19, rather than improved fundamentals in the business (although, I also expect to see positives in those numbers).
+I also anticipate a stronger-than-expected report on both revenue and earnings for Q1, and possible guidance increases for the remainder of the year.
+There are several major factors that should support this "prediction", although much of it is based on anecdotal evidence and is tied to COVID-19, rather than improved fundamentals in the business (although I also expect to see positives in those numbers).

 On the cost side, fuel prices are down dramatically.
 According to a AAA survey, the price of a gallon of diesel continues to decline, with the national average at $2.482 per gallon, down 1.3% from $2.515 a week ago, down 6.9% from $2.667 a month ago, and down 19.4% from $3.08 last year.
 Fuel cost is an important cost for B&G - so important that the company has reorganized its shipping and warehousing to reduce the number of miles.
 On the Q4 conference call, CFO Bruce Wacha noted: